• {Click here for PDF version}

 Emmanuel Merle has published twenty-one books of poetry since 2004.
 He was awarded the Kowalski Prize in 2006 (France), the Prix Théophile Gautier from the Académie Française in 2007, and Prix Rhône Alpes du Livre in 2008.
 Translation of Merle’s Amère indienne was supported by the PEN America Center and the Service du Livre of the French Embassy in New York City.
 He teaches literature and is president of l’Espace Pandora.

 Jeffrey Jullich has two books of poetry published: Thine Instead Thank (Harry Tankoos Books, 2007) and Portrait of Colon Dash Parenthesis (Litmus Press, 2010).
-He has been published in various literary journals, including Fence, New American Writing, and Poetry, and has also published translations from the French of Robert de Montesquiou, the “Victor Hugo Ouija” poems, and Francis Picabia.
+He has been published in various literary journals, including Fence, New American Writing, and POETRY, and has also published translations from the French of Robert de Montesquiou, the “Victor Hugo Ouija” poems, and Francis Picabia.
 He wrote the libretto for the opera American Lit: The Hawthorne-Melville Correspondence (presented by American Opera Projects) and published and edited the journal LOGOPOEIA.

 SHARE